oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_ii/README.md

 >**Note:** The operations performed in the short and long-running loops are for illustrative purposes only.

 Since the tutorial shows performance impacts in terms of f<sub>MAX</sub>, and all kernels are implemented by the compiler in a common clock domain, the results cannot be shown in two kernels that are compiled once.
-To see the impact of the `intel::ii` optimization in this tutorial, the design needs to be compiled twice.
+To see the impact of the `intel::initiation_interval` optimization in this tutorial, the design needs to be compiled twice.

 Part 1 compiles the kernel code without setting the `ENABLE_II` macro, whereas Part 2 compiles the kernel while setting this macro.
-The macro chooses between two code segments that are functionally equivalent, but the `ENABLE_II` version of the code demonstrates the two use cases of `intel::ii`.
+The macro chooses between two code segments that are functionally equivalent, but the `ENABLE_II` version of the code demonstrates the two use cases of `intel::initiation_interval`.

 #### Part 1: Without `ENABLE_II`